-As a parent, we only want the best for our children – from their milk to their clothes and even their toys.
+As a parent, we only want the best for our children – from their food to their clothes and even their toys.
 This is why we give them high-quality toys that could help them in their learning and development, or in my case, are similar to the cool toys I had in the 90s.

 Living in the 2020s where technology has become far more interesting to kids than the typical plastic and wooden toys we all grew up with.
 Safety standards today have come a long way and toys are now far more boring and simple than in the 80s and 90s and even earlier when everyone was competing for the best gimmicks and features.